photos courtesy of Tulane Facilities Services

 Meanwhile, progress is also being made to visualize the building's future, giving a glimpse of what's to come.
 Renovation curator and Director of Fabrication Nick LiCausi produced a ﬂythrough animation featuring renderings by student Leah Bohatch (B.Arch Class of '23).
 This ﬁrst-person drone perspective takes viewers on a journey through the renovated building and its new addition. (scroll below for more about this).

-Work on the historic Richardson Memorial Hall began in spring 2022 with Tulane Facilities Services leading project partners Trapolin-Peer Architects and Broadmoor LLC Construction to renovate the building's existing 45,000 square feet and add 15,000 square feet to the rear of the structure.
+Work on the historic Richardson Memorial Hall began in spring 2022 with Tulane Capital Projects leading project partners Trapolin-Peer Architects and Broadmoor LLC Construction to renovate the building's existing 45,000 square feet and add 15,000 square feet to the rear of the structure.

 Project completion was initially scheduled during the 2023-2024 academic year.
 However, structural repairs to the building were substantially more than expected.
 The adjusted completion date is the 2024-2025 academic year, according to Tulane University Campus Services.